Last Updated on

 At Gigwalk, you don’t have to scour or search anymore.
 With the latest updates to the Gigwalk app, it is even simpler for work to find YOU.

-The new push notifications will alert you when new Gigs pop up in your neighborhood.
+The new push notifications will alert you when new Gigs pop up in your neighbourhood.
 These notifications (no text messaging charges) get pushed to your phone even when you’re not in the Gigwalk App, so you won’t ever miss out on important Gigs.

 Innovation is the answer